I'm Joe Biden's Online Fundraiser, I'm 28 — & This Is How I Spent My Convention Week

 8 a.m. — Wake up, press snooze.

 8:27 a.m. — Okay, I actually pressed snooze three times.
 I am not a morning person.
-I do this literally everyday.
-I have a daily check-in call every morning at 8:30 a.m., but I don’t have to give an update so I mostly take that call laying down with the camera off and the mic muted.
-It’s kind of soothing -- like listening to a podcast to start the day.
+I do this literally every day.
+I have a daily check-in call every morning at 8:30 a.m., but I don’t have to give an update so I mostly take that call laying down with the camera off and mic muted.
+It’s kind of soothing — like listening to a podcast to start the day.

 10:55 a.m. — Just finished two other daily team check-ins!
 The digital team senior leadership meets every morning at 9:00 a.m. to align on priorities for the day and share relevant updates.
 Meetings like this are especially important during hectic weeks -- like this one with so many moving parts surrounding the Democratic National Convention.